The Mirror Clemens-Schmid Sequence: K3 surfaces

 The mirror to $Y$, in the sense of \cite{mslpk3s}, is a K3 surface polarized by the lattice $M_k := H \oplus E_8 \oplus E_8 \oplus \langle -2k \rangle$, where $H$ denotes the hyperbolic plane lattice and $E_8$ is the negative definite $E_8$ lattice.
 By \cite[Proposition 1.16]{mfdnvfg2}, such K3 surfaces admit a unique (up to flops) primitive Type III degeneration, from which all other Type III degenerations may be obtained via base change.
 Moreover, the proof of this result shows that the central fibre of this Type III degeneration has $2k$ triple points.

 Using the fact that every triple point lies at the intersection of $3$ double curves, along with the fact that the dual graph of the central fibre is a sphere which has topological Euler characteristic equal to $2$, one may check that a central fibre of a Type III degeneration with $2k$ triple points must have $3k$ double curves and $k+2 = g+1$ components.
 We are therefore in the setting of Subsection \ref{sec:typeiii}.
+By comparing the computations from Subsections \ref{sec:Bsurface} and \ref{sec:typeiii}, it is then straightforward to verify that Theorem \ref{thm:K3evidence}(2) holds.